Students do not report to school.

 No matter when you left school, WTC can help you on a successful career pathway start.
 You will proceed with the help of teachers and staff who care about you and your success.
-Our courses will help you prepare to take the citizenship exam, learn English as a second language and/or help you prepare for the GED®.
+Our courses will help you prepare to take the citizenship exam, learn English as a second language and/or help you prepare for the GED® test credential.

 Once you determine your career pathway, our post-secondary training will provide you with the education you need in the areas of architecture/construction, public safety, business management/administration, health, human services, hospitality/tourism, information technology, manufacturing, and transportation.